-The front door is during business hours - a student must present his/her Seattle School Identification card at the front desk to be allowed entrance if they are not known by the front desk staff.
+Building hours are determined based on the class schedules, onsite certificate programs, and other oncampus events.
+In general, building hours are posted on the Campus Information page of the website.
+The front door is during business hours - a student must present their Seattle School Identification card at the front desk to be allowed entrance if they are not known by the front desk staff.